 We support and encourage the use of helmets by cyclists of all ages, but also recognize an adult’s right to make their own choice.
 By law in Ontario, only those 17 years of age or younger are required to wear a helmet while cycling.
 We are opposed to making helmet use mandatory for adults.

-Cycle Toronto supports all kinds of active mobility and e-mobility that allow people to move about safely.
-While some modes such as walking and jogging are more practical on sidewalks, we support the following devices using bike lanes, cycle tracks, and trails, based on their size, weight, and the maximum speed at which they travel:
+Cycle Toronto supports all kinds of active mobility and e-mobility devices that allow people to move about safely.
+While some modes such as walking and jogging are more practical on sidewalks, we support the following devices using bike lanes, cycle tracks, and trails, based on their size, weight, and a maximum travel speed of 25 km/hr:

-We do not support "scooter-style" e-bikes using using bike lanes, cycle tracks, and trails because of their weight and travel speed.
+We do not support moped-style e-bikes using bike lanes, cycle tracks, and trails because of their excessive weight, design and high travel speed.
+Cycle Toronto supports M-class licensing for all ‘scooter-style’ e-bikes in Toronto.

 E-bikes / 2-wheeled Electric Scooters